 5) Funeral and burial expenses.

 It's a sad but true fact that nursing home abuse is actually quite common.
 But, as with any injury claim, the onus is on the plaintiff to actually prove an abuse claim.
 That is why it's crucial to get professional legal help.
-Get a head start on your case with a free evaluation by a local injury attorney.
+Get a head start on your case with an evaluation by a local injury attorney.

 Contact a qualified personal injury attorney to make sure your rights are protected.